chiragbhatia94/PanicButton/README.md

 ### Emergency First Aid and Panic Button

+**Technology is advancing at the best of its pace.
+Every sector of our lives is touched by its impact but not the lives itself.
+This is our little effort towards saving lives.**

 An android application that will provide latest First-Aid, information, treatment procedures and instructions, hence providing relief in times of disaster or emergencies.
+This is an offline service that can be accessed from anywhere and by anyone.

 <p align="center">
 <a href="https://play.google.com/store/apps/details?id=com.urhive.panicbutton"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge-border.png" height="75px"/></a>
 </p>